 Experience Nature Up Close and Personal

 Take nature indoors at the North Carolina Aquarium at Fort Fisher in Kure Beach.
 Meet Luna, a rare albino alligator, and see firsthand the majesty of a rescued bald eagle, Maverick.
 Explore marine life from salt marshes and tidal pools, as well as a two-story open ocean exhibit featuring sharks, rays and eels.
 Open now through September 2, the Lorikeet Landing exhibit features colorful lorikeets – tropical birds that fly throughout the exhibit’s enclosure – offering a magical, interactive experience that both kids and adults will enjoy!
-The aquarium also offers behind-the-scenes tours, kid-friendly camps, summer family paint nights and free daily dive shows and animal encounters.

 At Wrightsville Beach, visit the Fred and Alice Stanback Coastal Education Center, which offers a unique coastal learning experience for all ages.
 Every Tuesday throughout the summer participates in their signature event – “Touch Tank Tuesday” – where guests can get up close with local flora and fauna.